-Tenants are not entitled to their own charging station.
-So first ask your landlord or building manager whether you can set up your own wall box.
-If you get the green light, you will need to clarify the costs beforehand.
-In the best case, the landlord pays all expenses.
-Otherwise, he can include the costs in the rent.
-Most of the time, however, the tenant concerned must contribute to the costs or even pay for the entire charging station, depending on the agreement.
-Be sure to discuss the subject of costs with your landlord in advance.
+First of all, ask your landlord or building manager whether you can set up your own wall box.
+If you get the green light, you will need to clarify the costs.
+In the best case, the landlord or management company pays all expenses.
+Otherwise, the costs can be included in the rent.
+Most of the time, however, the tenant concerned must contribute to the costs or even pay for the entire charging station.
+Be sure to discuss the subject of costs in advance.
 At the same time, ask any questions relating to insuring the charging station.

 Ideally, several tenants would want to use the charging station.
 In this case, it makes sense to split the acquisition costs.
 You should clarify the need with your neighbours.